Quin-Ng/CustomerLifetimeValue-MonteCarlo/README.md

-# Customer Lifetime Value estimation using Monte Carlo simulation
+# Customer Value Simulation: Retention vs. Acquisition Analysis
 Using Monte Carlo simulation in Excel to estimate Customer Lifetime Value to determine whether to acquire new customers or retain existing customers.

 **Scenario:**